-According to Islamic tradition, the Quran was first revealed to Muhammad in 609 CE.
-Over the next two decades, new surahs were dictated to Muhammad by the angel Gabriel, who was delivering the exact words of God himself.
-Muhammad's final meeting with Gabriel came in 632 CE.
+According to Islamic tradition, the Quran was first revealed to Prophet Muhammad ﷺ in 609 CE.
+Over the next two decades, new surahs were dictated to the Prophet ﷺ by the angel Gabriel, who was delivering the exact words of God himself.
+The Prophet’s final meeting with Gabriel came in 632 CE.
 He died in June of that year.

-Many people present the Quran's advanced scientific knowledge as undeniable proof of Muhammad's prophethood.
-However, we don't want to make that decision for our readers.
-Instead, we will present you with the most noteworthy scientific facts discussed in the Quran - a book produced 14 centuries ago - and allow you to draw your own conclusions.
+Many people present the Quran’s advanced scientific knowledge as undeniable proof of the Prophet’s prophethood.
+However, we don’t want to make that decision for our readers.
+Instead, we will present you with the most noteworthy scientific facts discussed in the Quran–a book produced 14 centuries ago–and allow you to draw your own conclusions.

 Here are seven scientific facts mentioned in the Quran.

 We are all familiar with the Biblical account of creation.
-God created the world in six days and rested on the seventh.
+These scriptures, which Muslims believed were revealed to certain prophets but then changed by those who came after them, state that God created the world in six days and rested on the seventh.
 He assigned Adam, the first man, to rule over all of his earthly creations.
-While most of this account is accepted within Islam, the Quran goes one step further and details the creation of the universe itself.
+Some of this account is accepted within Islam, the Quran goes one step further and details the creation of the universe itself.